DataScienceINDIA-COM/NeuroSync/README.md

         ```
     *   The application should now be running, typically at `http://localhost:3000` (or the port specified in your `package.json` if different, like `http://localhost:9002` for this project).

-6.  **Restart After Environment Variable Changes:**
+7.  **Restart After Environment Variable Changes:**
     *   **Crucial:** If you modify your `.env.local` file (or any `.env` file), you MUST restart your Next.js development server for the changes to take effect.

-By following these steps, you should have a correctly configured development environment, and Firebase authentication issues like `auth/configuration-not-found` should be resolved.
+By following these steps, you should have a correctly configured development environment, and Firebase authentication issues like `auth/configuration-not-found` should be resolved, and push notifications should be functional.

 # NeuroSync Project Roadmap
 ## AI Interaction Log